 Why is it important?

+Stable and secure housing is fundamentally important to health and wellbeing (AIHW 2019a).
 Housing circumstances—such as tenure, affordability, the amount of living space and location—are key determinants of physical and mental health (Foster et al. 2011; Marsh et al. 2000).
 However, causal relationships between poor housing and poor health are complex, and directionality is not always clear.
 For example, poor housing circumstances can contribute to poor health, and poor health can result in households living in worse housing circumstances (Brackertz & Wilkinson 2017).

 What does the data tell us?